10 Pieces of Evidence For Climate Change That Microbes Can Solve!

 A solution to this is again using microbes!
 In 2020 German researchers found bacteria that could break down plastic and use it as fuel.
 This is a pseudomonas bacteria that eats polyurethane and the researchers were surprised it survived and thrived as the plastic is generally antimicrobial.
 Even though this is amazing, it may be up to a decade before they can be used on a large scale so the giants still need to be better at reducing plastic usage and make sure to recycle.

 One big problem is that 70% of the litter in the ocean is slow-decaying plastic.
 In a tiny ray of hope, scientists have found oceanic microbes that can break down plastic!
+So let's give you some evidence for this climate change solution.
 They took plastic that had already been exposed to the sun and was getting brittle and put them in saltwater with either naturally occurring ocean microbes or engineered microbes that were enhanced with carbon-eating microbe strains and could survive solely off of the carbon in plastic.
 Scientists then analyzed changes in the materials over a period of 5 months.

 The microbes changed the chemical makeup of the material, causing the polyethylene’s weight to go down by 7% and the polystyrene’s weight to go down by 11%.
 Perhaps there are ways we can use this on a global scale, but that will likely take many years of effort and research.